 The tip:

 Take a moment to learn the basics before driving.
-On most roundabouts, the outer lane has priority when exiting.
-And speed checks are actively enforced.
+It’s important to know that on most roundabouts, the outer lane has priority when exiting.

 3. Parking in the wrong zones